Our Services

 Helpful Resources

-Red light therapy in the 660 nm and 810–850 nm range can boost cellular repair, reduce inflammation and support nerve health in spinal stenosis, and when paired with a graduated walking program it may improve pain levels and walking endurance.
+Red light therapy at 660 nm and 810–850 nm wavelengths may help manage spinal stenosis by boosting cellular repair, reducing inflammation, and supporting nerve health.
+When combined with a graduated walking program, it can improve pain levels and walking endurance.

-There are several factors to consider, including specific wavelengths, dosage, session frequency, safety precautions and walking guidelines.
-See below for the complete details to inform your next steps.
+Key factors to consider include specific wavelengths, dosage, session frequency, safety precautions, and walking guidelines.
+See below for complete details to inform your next steps.

 Spinal stenosis occurs when the spinal canal narrows, putting pressure on nerves and often causing pain, numbness or weakness in the legs.
 As you look for non-invasive ways to manage your symptoms and improve your walking tolerance, you might explore red light therapy for spinal stenosis alongside a structured walking program.
 This guide reviews the science, practical protocols, and safety considerations—so you can make an informed decision and discuss options with your healthcare provider.

-If you're experiencing these symptoms and want to better understand whether they align with Spinal Canal Stenosis, a free AI-powered symptom checker can help you assess your condition in just a few minutes before proceeding with any new therapy.
+If you're experiencing these symptoms and want to better understand what might be causing them, try this free AI-powered symptom checker to get personalized insights in just a few minutes before proceeding with any new therapy.

 Red light therapy (RLT), also known as low-level light therapy (LLLT) or photobiomodulation, uses near-infrared (NIR) and red wavelengths (600–1000 nm) to stimulate cellular function.
 In conditions like spinal stenosis, RLT may help by: